BlackBeltHacker/console-finances-app/README.md

 You can open it in any browser using the deployed GitHub Pages link.
 It will display the program in the console.

 ## Credits
-- Mojammel Ahmed Waris - AKA BlackBeltHacker
+- Mojammel Ahmed Waris - AKA BlackBeltHacker AKA TheSilentProtagonist
 ## License
 Please refer to the License in the repository for more information.